freework-gmbh/api-docs/source/includes/api/_tasks.md

 ----------|---------------------------------
-started_at | The starting date of the tasks customer_name | The name of the customer logged_hour | The logged time of the task logged_money | The logged money of the task currency | The currency used for the logging of money description | The name of the task
+started_at | The starting date of the tasks customer_name | The name of the customer logged_hours | The logged time of the task logged_money | The logged money of the task currency | The currency used for the logging of money description | The name of the task